actonmass/actonmass.org/content/bills/prison-moratorium.md

   - date: 2023-01-04
     description: Bill re-filed as H.1795/S.1979 with an emergency preamble
   - date: 2023-02-16
-    description: Referred to the Joint Committee on the Judiciary
+    description: Referred to the Joint Committee on State Administration and Regulatory Oversight
+  - date: 2024-02-12
+    description: Reporting date extended to Monday July 1, 2024
 ---